andreaskuster/black-parrot-branch-predictor/README.md

 ![](./testbench_bp_bimodal/bp_bimodal.png)

+__Accuracy__: Since the bimodal branch predictor solely relies on the address bits for the hash function, we expect this predictor to be good for workloads with very few correlation between sequential branches.
+For such workloads, this predictor should show better accuracy for smaller branch history table sizes, since this hash function does not spread very widely and therefore we expect less collisions.

 __Predictions per Cycle__: The critical path is most likely the lookup/update of the saturating counter, which should be reasonable fast for small branch history table sizes.